aveq-research/videoparser-ng/README.md

 Internally, ffmpeg is used, and linked into the project.
 Currently, the project is built with ffmpeg `959b799c8d7` (January 2025) based on the `master` branch.
 We strive to keep the project up to date with the latest ffmpeg version.
 The actual ffmpeg changes are published in [this `ffmpeg` fork](https://github.com/aveq-research/ffmpeg/tree/videoparser) in the `videoparser` branch.

+## History and Goals

+The project is using previous work from the [`bitstream_mode3_videoparser`](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser) project, but written from the ground up to be faster.

+The overall goal is to provide bitstream statistics to be later used for calculating video quality metrics such as ITU-T Rec.
+P.1204.3, which has a [reference implementation available](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3).

 There are some design docs about this project [available here](https://docs.google.com/document/d/1pnQGDWRjSfff4TyTNWcdeUmCMdCz8crsGo6Ws3rR6W0/edit?tab=t.0).
-It explains the rationale for the creation of the project, and what we would like to add as features.
+It explains the rationale for the creation of the project, the detailed statistics available in the `bitstream_mode3_videoparser` project we'd like to port over, and what we would like to add as features on top of that.

 ## Requirements